Halifuda/Xerxes/README.md

 ## Generate configuration

-We've provided a set of Python scripts in the `configs` folder as the tool and samples to build the TOML config files (cf. `sample-topo.py`, `sample-bus.py`, and `sample-snp.py`).
+We've provided a set of Python scripts in the `configs` folder as the tool and samples to build the TOML config files (cf. `sample-topo.py` and `sample-snp.py`).

 `sample-topo.py`: Focuses on the network topologies (e.g., ring, chain, and full).
-`sample-bus.py`: Concentrates on bus-level parameters (e.g., frame size of the DuplexBus).
 `sample-snp.py`: Emphasizes configurations that enable snoop (cache-coherence) behavior.

 All three generators accept command-line options.
 Their typical usage patterns include: